 The advantages of private mobile networks are well rehearsed – from data usage savings and enhanced traffic flow to better control and information security.
-However, if these private network are to make a significant impact on delivering LTE and 5G value to verticals, new routes to market and business models are essential.
+However, if these private networks are to make a significant impact on delivering LTE and 5G value to verticals, new routes to market and business models are essential.

 In the context of maximising the LTE opportunity and taking 5G beyond the opportunities associated with eMBB, it’s becoming clear that the growing complexity of the wireless ecosystem is throwing up new challenges to delivering the right services to meet a diversity of enterprise demand.
 In particular, interest is growing in alternatives to the linear vendor to MNO to end-user model outside a consumer context, while the wireless industry continues to operate as if it’s the only game in town.
 This, in spite of the fact that the specificity of enterprise use cases, coupled with the difficulty of scaling-down existing national MNO services and OEM product delivery commercial models, make it tough to imagine how many of the much vaunted 5G revenue-opportunities can be deliver viable B2B propositions.